huang-emily/keep-me-SaFe/README.md

 Our team decided to create a Flask web application that predicts potential accident hotspots in San Francisco for a user's given walking route which you can access here: [Keep Me SaFe](https://keep-me-safe.onrender.com/).

-**Note**: Render (an app deployment service) spins down instances when there isn't any activity for 15 minutes.
-Because of this, you may need to wait for the service to wake up and allow the website to load before refreshing.
-Maps may need some time even after the website has loaded.
+**IMPORTANT - You may need to refresh the website a couple of times to wake up the website.
+If the website looks broken or is missing images, keep refreshing until it matches the image below.** Graphs may also take time to load even after the website is active.

 If you want to run the project locally, you must create a `.env` file with the variable `API_KEY` set to your Google Maps API key.
 The file should live on the same directory as the `app.py` file.
 You must also install all python packages listed in the `requirements.txt` to make sure the application works as intended.

 After creating your file and installing the packages, you can simply run the following command in your terminal: